jbryan-76/dido.net/README.md

   public async Task MyMain()
   {
     var config = new DidoNet.Configuration { /* ...configure... */ };
-    // do the work. depending on the configuration, the code will either run
+    // depending on the configuration, the lambda expression below will
-    // locally on in a generic remote runner service. var result = await DidoNet.Dido.RunAsync(
+    // either run locally or in a generic remote runner service. var result = await DidoNet.Dido.RunAsync(
        (context) => MyWork.DoSomethingLongAndExpensive(),
        config
     );
   }
 }
 ```